jeremysolarz/anthos-config-management-cluster-selector-and-policy/README.md

       syncRepo: git@github.com:user@example.com/csp-config-management.git
     ```

-1. Sync the ACM Operator for both clusters by repeating the following steps for "belgium", "belgium-2", "iowa" and "taiwan" clusters.
+1. Sync the ACM Operator for both clusters by repeating the following steps for "frankfurt-dz", "muenster-dz" and "hannover-dz" clusters.

     ```console
     # Get kubeconfig credentials for your cluster